Rhodesian African Rifles: Egypt

 When the Suez situation was resolved, the RAR returned to Southern Rhodesia, arriving at Salisbury Railway Station on 10 December 1952.

 The Colours

-On 12 July 1953, Her Majesty Queen Elizabeth, the Queen Mother, presented the Colours to the regiment at a parade in Borrowdale attended by over 10,000 people.
+On 12 July 1953, Queen Elizabeth the Queen Mother, presented the Colours to the regiment at a parade in Borrowdale attended by over 10,000 people.
 The design of the Colours was:

 'on a bottle green flag, the regimental badge in colour, within a garter inscribed "The Rhodesian African Rifles", surrounded by a wreath of normal army pattern and surmounted by a crown.'

 In due course, the Colours would be inscribed with the battle honours of the RAR's predecessor, the RNR: 'The Great War' and 'East Africa 1916-1918', together with those earned by the RAR in the Second World War: 'Burma 1944-45', 'Arakan Beaches' and 'Taungup'.
 The final battle honour, 'Rhodesia 1965-80' would one day be added to them.